 Personal Accident Insurance

-Personal Accident insurance provides a lump sum payment to help pay for expenses that medical insurance may not cover if you are injured in an accident outside of work.
+Accident insurance provides a lump-sum benefit payment that can be used to help pay for expenses that medical insurance may not cover if you are injured in an accident outside of work.

 Take comfort knowing you have financial support for accidents